GANWANSHUI/ES6D/README.md

 ### Update

+- `2022.07.30`: **add the tutorial for GP construction, you can try it with your own cad mode!.**
 - `2022.06.12`: **Initial release.**
-- To do: the experiment details on YCB-Video dataset, the details about the GP construction.
+- To do: the experiment details on YCB-Video dataset.

 ### Installation
 ```